s3gw-tech/s3gw/docs/quickstart.md

 # Quickstart

+## Rancher

+You can install the s3gw via the Rancher App Catalog.
+The steps are as follows:

+- Cluster -> Projects/Namespaces - create the `s3gw` namespace.
+- Apps -> Repositories -> Create `s3gw` using the s3gw-charts Web URL
+  <https://aquarist-labs.github.io/s3gw-charts/> and the main branch.
+- Apps -> Charts -> Install Traefik.
+- Apps -> Charts -> Install `s3gw`.
+  Select the `s3gw` namespace previously created.

 ## Helm chart

 Add the helm chart to your helm repos and install from there.
 There are [several